lorin/systems-reading/README.md

 school-only activity, in which problms have one correct solution that should be quickly evident, and true understanding requires special talent.
-...mathematics is about understanding, sense-making, communicating, and discovering patterns; that mathematics i collaborative; and that people with differing backgrounds, talents, and perpsectives-including children- can and should participate in it.
+...mathematics is about understanding, sense-making, communicating, and discovering patterns; that mathematics is collaborative; and that people with differing backgrounds, talents, and perpsectives-including children- can and should participate in it.